GenieTim/msft-graph-mailer/README.md

 If you set the configuration correctly, that's all.

-Please note that this transport does not support all types of E-Mail messages (e.g. MultiPart messages are not supported yet).
+Please note that this transport does not support all types of E-Mail messages in its best form.
+Please contribute if you understand enough about MIME and Microsoft Graph to fix this.

+Additionally, Microsoft imposes restrictions on the sender E-Mail you can use.
+Simply be aware of that, please.